 Creatives start their own business to solve 21st century problems and meet market demands while channeling their personal passion and creativity into every area of their business.
-Using their unique creative competency, these entrepreneurs can be found building interesting and transformative businesses in almost every industry.
+Using their unique creative competency, these entrepreneurs were found building interesting and transformative businesses in almost every industry.

-Competition Finalists will pitch their biz onstage in front of a live audience and panel of professionals at NYU Washington, DC in the Abramson Family Auditorium.
+Competition Finalists pitched their biz onstage in front of a live audience and panel of professionals at NYU Washington, DC in the Abramson Family Auditorium.